 Tractor or excavator?

-Modern excavator-based harvesters can be quite good in terms of productivity, and they excel in steeper slopes.
-Excavators equipped with special cable-assisting systems can operate safely above 60% slope depending on the soil, ground roughness and the skill level of operator.
-Mechanized thinning on the steepest slopes is probably not the best idea and the costs per cubic meter can be unacceptable.
+Modern excavator-based harvesters have become increasingly productive and excel in steeper slopes.
+They can be equipped with special cable-assisting systems that allow them to operate safely on slopes above 60%, depending on the soil, ground roughness, and operator’s skill level.
+However, mechanized thinning on the steepest slopes may not be practical due to cost concerns, and the costs per cubic meter of wood may become unacceptable.

 If you’re looking to develop a profitable business model for thinning, BCon is here to help.
 Our expert team can provide customized solutions to help you maximize your profits while improving the health of your forest.
 By optimizing your thinning operations, you can increase production of sawlogs and pulpwood, while reducing waste and minimizing the impact on the environment.